-If you refrigerator’s ice maker is producing ice cubes that taste bad or smell funny, here are possible causes and solutions:
+If you refrigerator’s ice cube maker is producing ice that tastes bad or smells funny, here are possible causes and solutions:

-Solution: Replace it.
+Replace it.
 Refrigerator water filtration system filters should be replaced at least every six months.
-Depending on usage, you may need to replace yours more frequently.
+Depending on usage, you may need to replace your refrigerator water filter more frequently.
 Read your refrigerator owner’s manual for instructions specific to your model.

 If you’re not often retrieving ice cubes, it could be that the old ice has absorbed odors from its food neighbors inside of your freezer or refrigerator.
 Food gases are easily transferred to water and ice.
 In fact, ice cubes can easily absorb odors from spoiled food inside of your refrigerator’s interior compartment.